Cheapest Auto Insurance in Florida (2025)

 Shopper Approved

-Cheapest liability-only car insurance in Florida: State Farm
+Cheapest liability-only car insurance quotes in Florida: Hugo

 Liability-only car insurance covers the cost of the other driver’s property damage and injuries if you’re at fault for a car accident.
 It’s the most basic level of auto insurance coverage, and it’s required for drivers in the Sunshine State.

-Liability insurance in Florida costs an average of $213 per month.
+Liability insurance in Florida costs an average of $155 per month.
+See the cheapest companies for liability coverage in the table below.

 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
 Actual quotes may vary based on the policy buyer's unique driver profile.

-Cheapest full-coverage car insurance in Florida: State Farm
+Cheapest full-coverage car insurance quotes in Florida: State Farm

 Full-coverage car insurance includes liability insurance as well as comprehensive and collision insurance.
 While a full-coverage policy isn’t a legal requirement in Florida, it can provide you with extra financial protection and peace of mind.
 It’s worth considering if you drive a new or expensive car, commute often, or have an auto loan or lease.